TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 <br/>

 ### The `map` method
-`map` is used to transform each item from the object it is called on and place them into a new object.
+`map` is used to transform each item from the array it is called on and place them into a new array.
 How the items are transformed is defined by the block you pass to it. `map` may seem confusing at first, but it is extremely useful.
 Seeing several examples and use cases will help you understand how and when you can use it.
 You will probably also run into `collect`, which is simply an alias for `map` (same function, different name).

 To get the first 20 square numbers, we can simply call `map` on the range of numbers from 1 to 20, like so:
+(Ranges are collections too.)

 ```ruby
 my_squares = (1..20).map { |x| x**2 }